-Hunt the players: Nathan Drake, Sackboy, Raiden, and Big Daddy.
+Negative Penalty: Nathan Drake, Sackboy, Raiden, and Big Daddy.
 These basically slow down or impair the other players in some way, but the character's controls remain (mostly) the same.

 Cinematic: PaRappa, Spike, Toro, and Heihachi.
 These are the lowest-costing Level 3's, and are an UnblockableAlways AccurateSmart Bombs, letting them clear the screen but remain limited to 3 kills at a time.

 The DLC fighters have pushed this category even harder: Emmett's Level 3 functions normally as a Super Mode, but can be ended to instead perform a carpet-bombing across the stage, with this move's power-output determined by how many kills he got before using it (making it essentially two different Supers).
-Isaac essentially forces the opponents to play the asteroid in a game of Asteroids while Zeus is a glorified game of Whack-a-Mole
+Isaac essentially forces the opponents to play the asteroid in a game of Asteroids while Zeus is a glorified game of Whack-a-Mole.

 Ground Pound: Exceedingly common across all move-sets, and almost always activated with down + square (they don't necessarily have to hit directly beneath the character either).
 Some of them even create shockwaves.